ninydev-com/background-job-example/README.en.md

 # Who to start worker

-## Introduction

 ## How to Use

 To run the project, follow these steps:

 1. Clone the repository.
-2. Install dependencies using the command `npm install`.
+2. Install dependencies in backend and fronted.
-3. Launch the project with `npm run dev`.
+3. Launch the frontend with `npm run dev` in frontend.
+4. Start backend
-4. Open the project at [http://localhost:5173](http://localhost:3000)
+5. Open the project at [http://localhost:5173](http://localhost:3000)

 ## License